sbt/website/0.13/docs/offline/Combined+Pages.md

 ### Preserve `project/` for 0.7.x project

 Rename your `project/` directory to something like `project-old`.
-This will hide it from sbt |version| but keep it in case you want to switch back to 0.7.x.
+This will hide it from sbt 0.13.2 but keep it in case you want to switch back to 0.7.x.

-### Create `build.sbt` for |version|
+### Create `build.sbt` for 0.13.2

 Create a `build.sbt` file in the root directory of your project.
-See `.sbt build definition </Getting-Started/Basic-Def>` in the Getting Started Guide, and for simple examples `/Examples/Quick-Configuration-Examples`.
-If you have a simple project then converting your existing project file to this format is largely a matter of re-writing your dependencies and maven archive declarations in a modified yet familiar syntax.
+See [.sbt build definition][Basic-Def] in the Getting Started Guide, and for [simple examples][Basic-Def-Examples].
+If you have a simple project
+then converting your existing project file to this format is largely a matter of re-writing your dependencies and maven archive declarations in a modified yet familiar syntax.